dinhomathias/Amc/Frequently-requested-design-patterns.md

 ## How to handle updates in several handlers

-At some point developing ones bots, most of us face the following question
+At some point developing one's bots, most of us face the following question

 > How do I handle an update _before_ other handlers?